Network Firewall Policy

 Network Connections

-All external and wireless connections to University networks must pass through a network firewall.
-In addition, all network connections entering a high security network must pass through a network firewall.
+All external and wireless connections to university networks must pass through a network firewall.
+In addition, all network connections entering a high security network must pass through an additional network firewall.
 Any change to an external connection or to the configuration of the firewall must be adequately tested and documented according to the ITS Network Firewall Standard.

 Dedicated Functionality